hrithiksaini22/cka-prep-documentation/Day-8/authentication.md

 ### Authentication in Kubernetes

-- Most of time we need to have authenticate with `kube-apiserver` to access the cluster.
+- Most of time users like admin and devs need to authenticate with `kube-apiserver` to access the cluster.
 - There is many ways to authenticate with kube-apiserver.
 - The two most basic ways are:
     - Static Password File